hardenedlinux/grsecurity-reproducible-build/README.md

 Although support for pre-generated key-pair can be implemented, it's not implemented now.

-So the option should be disabled now.
+So the option should be *DISABLED* now.

 **TODO**: support for external pre-generated key-pair.